brunosa3/smart_surveillance/README.md

 ## Compilation Challenge
 As one can see on our building blocks of our current system below - it is a more complex and interdependent system which we accomplished on our local machines.
 ![alt text](pics/building_blocks.png)
 However, it is difficult for us to make sure that all components of this system is reproducible without any error on another system in that short time.
-Therefore, we appologize for any inconvinience you may experience during the compilation of our system.
+Therefore, we appologize for any inconvinience you may experience during the compilation of our system and are happy to hear any complications.
 We tried our best to document the different steps to compile the system.
 Neverteless, we hope we can provide you a better understanding about what we have archived with this repository together with our detailed [report](https://capstone.analyticsoverflow.com/report)  and our [analysis tool](https://capstone.analyticsoverflow.com/analysis).
 In future we will defnetly continue working on this repository and are happy about any feedback.

 ## Getting started